 - Hand-wound with our “Sectioning” technique for unique, dynamic tone

 - Hand-built fiberboard Bobbins for unrivaled quality control

-- What Stagger do I choose?
-Ideally, we always recommend a Hybrid Neck (raised D).
-Choose Stock Bridge Stagger if you have a guitar with a round to medium fingerboard radius: 7.25? – 10?.
-Choose Hybrid if you have a flatter or compound radius (11+”).
+- Which Stagger do I choose?
+The Blues Special Telecaster set features a Hybrid Stagger neck pickup for a more pronounced D string.
+Carefully choose the bridge stagger to match your fretboard radius.
+Choose Stock Bridge Stagger if you have a guitar with a round to medium fingerboard radius: 7.25″ – 10″.
+Choose Hybrid if you have a flatter or compound-radius (11+”).

 - Wiring Diagrams?
 Here!

 Have a question about our Blues Special Tele?
 Leave it here!
 We will answer your question within 24 hours.

 Go the extra mile and combine our Blues Special Tele with a Telecaster Control Plate!: